x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/ad-fs-claims-based-auth.md

 - Windows authentication

-Setting up AD FS claims-based authentication for Outlook on the web and the EAC in Exchange 2016 involves the following additional servers:
+Setting up AD FS claims-based authentication for Outlook on the web and the EAC in Exchange Server involves the following additional servers:

 - A Windows Server 2012 or later domain controller (Active Directory Domain Services server role).